IBIS vs OIS vs EIS Camera Stabilization – A Comparison Breakdown

 • Tamron: Vibration Compensation (VC)

-Most OIS-systems will only combat shakes on the horizontal and vertical axis, i.e. pitch and yaw, while other hybrid systems can work together with IBIS for 5-axis stabilization.
+The amount of axis OIS that can be stabilized depends on the lens technology.
+Most OIS systems will only combat shakes on the horizontal and vertical axis, i.e., pitch and yaw, while other hybrid systems can work with IBIS for 5-axis stabilization.

 In-Body Image Stabilization – or IBIS